 previous recordings.
-It’s almost cold, yet like the previous album, still sounds like they’re in the same room with you.
+Almost cold, but like the previous album, it still sounds like they’re in the same room with you.
 I’m not sure how they’ve done it, all the orchestra’s constituent parts are so bright and clearly defined.
 It’s beautifully balanced.
 This is weapons grade Timba almost from start to finish featuring prominent bass, dissonance, aggressive percussion, and those girls, diamonds, yes, but ever so slightly rough… in a good way, of course.

 El Protagonista has endured as one of my all time Timba tracks.
+Original and inspired, it employs a blues riff turned into a montuno.
 El Pillo and La Tremenda also stand out in this quality crowd.